 Hi!
 I am Tianyi :)

-You may head for my Google Scholar profile to view my other publications and the stats!
+You may head for my Google Scholar profile to view my other works!

 Risk (pre-mature value lock-in): Frontier AI systems hold increasing influence over the epistemology of human users.
 Such influence can reinforce prevailing societal values, potentially contributing to the lock-in of misguided moral beliefs and, consequently, the perpetuation of problematic moral practices on a broad scale.